ErichBSchulz/cecli-cats/README.md

-# Aider polyglot benchmark
+# Cecli Atomic Tests

-This repository contains a curated collection of programming exercises extracted from Exercism's language tracks.
+This is a fork of the [Aider polyglot benchmark](), based on a subset of repository contains a curated collection of programming exercises extracted from Exercism's language tracks.
 These exercises are used for benchmarking and testing purposes.

 For more information see: